clj-kondo/clj-kondo/doc/hooks.md

 `clj-kondo.gen-macros.my.app/my-let` and configures
 `{:hooks {:macroexpand {my.app/my-let clj-kondo.gen-macros.my.app/my-let}}}`
 under `.clj-kondo/inline-configs/...`.
-The configuration is auto-loaded on the next clj-kondo run via `:auto-load-configs`.
+The configuration is auto-loaded on the next clj-kondo run.

 ### Helper functions and vars

-The same marker can be put on `defn`/`defn-`/`def` forms.
-Marked helpers get extracted alongside the marker macros into the same generated namespace, but do not themselves register a macroexpand hook.
-Use this when a marker macro needs to call a helper at expand time:
+The same marker can be put on `defn`/`defn-`/`def` forms for macro helper functions or vars.
+Helpers get extracted alongside the marker macros into the same generated namespace, but do not themselves register a macroexpand hook.
+Use this when a marker macro needs to call a helper at _expand time_:

 ``` clojure
 (ns my.app)